phillipdavidstearns/brahman-ai/guides/anisble/rpi-ansible-setup.md

-# Setting Up A Raspberry With Anisble
+# Setting Up A Raspberry With Ansible

 A guide to using Ansible to setup and configure an arbitrary number of rapsberry pis (RPis) on a wifi network.